Doddridge County High School

 Doddridge County High School is a public secondary school near West Union, West Virginia.

 The school, which serves grades 9–12, is a part of Doddridge County Schools.

 The school serves the entire county of Doddridge and was created in 1933 when the newly instituted county school system consolidated Carr High School and West Union High School.

-The school principal is Scott Cochran and the vice principal is Karla Ezell.
-The school colors are green & white and their mascot is the bulldog.
+The high school was originally located on Stuart Street in West Union.
+As of 2025, the building has been demolished.

+A new high school, built on a site two miles west of West Union near U.S. Route 50, opened in 2008.